 Social, Cultural, and Athletic Activities

-Students in the elementary and middle grades are active participants in the rich festival life of the Camphill Special School community, and they also enjoy trips to museums, concerts, or plays.
+Students in the elementary and middle grades are active participants in the rich festival life of The Camphill School community, and they also enjoy trips to museums, concerts, or plays.
 Birthdays and special occasions are celebrated in houses and classrooms.
 Depending on individual interests and availability, some students become members of local Special Olympic teams, such as basketball, swimming, or softball.
-Life at Camphill Special School never is dull!
+Life at The Camphill School never is dull!

 A representative school day for a sixth grader might be …